-Commonly known as Phikwe, this mining town is best known for its copper-nickel mine which provides much of the employment in the area.
-Initially established to accommodate and service the employees of the mine (Bamangwato Concessions Ltd.) that began operations in 1973.
+The mining town of Selebi-Phikwe was established to house and service the employees of the Bamangwato Concessions Ltd., a nickel mine that began operations in 1973.

 The Letsibogo Dam is part of the massive North-South Carrier (NSC) Water Project, which saw the construction of several dams, water transmission systems and water treatment works to develop water resources in the northeast of the country and relieve tight water demand in the southeast, particularly in the capital.

 NSC links Letsibogo and major wellfields to Gaborone via a large, 400 kilometre pipeline.
 A major leisure venue for residents of, or visitors to, ‘Phikwe,’ the Letsibogo Dam is situated near the nearby village of Mmadinare.

 Situated approximately 25 kilometres northeast of the village of Bobonong, the Lepokole Hills are composed of colossal granite blocks often piled one on top of the other, giving way to fantastic creations of rock, trees, vegetation and sky.

 The Hills are in fact the southernmost extension of the Matopos Hills in Zimbabwe, which feature similar terrain.

 Hiking, climbing and fabulous scenery are some of the main attractions here, with incredible views from atop the highest hills.
 And the area is extremely rich in archaeological and historical treasures.